spcourse/shakespeare/shakespeare-short/contents.md

 ### Tokenizing

-You can use the following function to tokenize the text from the text files:
+Use the following function to tokenize the text from the text files:

     def tokenize_text(text):
         """